chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

 {{< note >}}

-If the network is mounted correctly, you need to perform this step on a single Opensearch server.
+If the network is mounted correctly, you need to perform this step on a single OpenSearch server.

 {{< /note >}}

-1. Export the current Opensearch configuration from the Habitat supervisor.
+1. Export the current OpenSearch configuration from the Habitat supervisor.

 1. Log in as a root user.

-1. SSH to a single Opensearch server and configure Opensearch `path.repo` setting by executing the following commands:
+1. SSH to a single OpenSearch server and configure OpenSearch `path.repo` setting by executing the following commands:

 ```bash
 source /hab/sup/default/SystemdEnvironmentFile.sh